joshhus/blockchain-sw-25/howto/console-deploy-k8-firewall.md

 1. Log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary){: external} with the IBMid and password that are associated with the entitled software.

-2. In the Entitlement keys section, select Copy key to copy the entitlement key to the clipboard.
+2. In the Entitlement keys section, select Copy key to copy the entitlement key to the clipboard and save this value to be used later in these steps.

 ## Before you begin
 {: #deploy-k8-prerequisites-firewall}